Silo // 2024

 Reign in the fragmented setup steps and streamline it to be cohesive and smooth.

-Don’t reinvent the wheel.
+Don’t reinvent the wheel

-I explicitly called out these “setup modules” so my engineering team could implement them to be self-contained and therefore utilized elsewhere in Silo.
+Define the reusable setup flows.
+These defined “modules” would be implemented to be self-contained and therefore utilized elsewhere in Silo.
 For example, linking a bank account would look the same here as it does when setting up payments in the core platform.

+Fill in the details and sequence out the steps.
 More time was spent further refining the information within each step and the order in which a user would see them—specifically looking at easing the user into the experience and leveraging earlier steps to pre-fill information further in the process.

 Preliminary concepts